WDverse/Social-Network-API/README.md

 [Download Insomnia](https://insomnia.rest/download)

 ## Usage

 First, clone the repository.
 And run:

 ```
 npm i
 ```

 to install all dependencies.

+Then set environment variables.

 To start the application, run the following in your terminal: